carolsteffen/carolsteffen/README.md

 ### <samp>Hey, guys! <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="40px" /></samp>

 <samp> :peach: My name is **Caroline**, I was born in 1998, that is, <br> **I'm a 98's kids**. :scream_cat: </samp>
 <samp>An Information Systems student at FDB POA.
-I'm newbie in <br> terms of programming and I'm interested in UX and design. </samp>
+I'm newbie in terms of programming and <br>I'm interested in UX and design. </samp>
 ____________________________________________

 - 🌱 I’m currently learning about JS and Node.